Ph.D. Students

 Alian Kasabian (Ph.D.
 2015)

-Dissertation title: Capturing the Gendiverse: A Test of the Gender Self-Perception Scale, with Implications for Survey Data and Labor Market Measures,
+Capturing the Gendiverse: A Test of the Gender Self-Perception Scale, with Implications for Survey Data and Labor Market Measures

-First position: Post doc in the Research, University of Nebraska - Lincoln
+First position: Evaluation Project Manager, University of Nebraska - Lincoln

 Research interests: My research focus is on gender and survey methodology – particularly data quality.
 My training is in gender and research methods, with a minor in survey methodology, and the majority of my work focuses on the measurement of sex and gender in surveys